Updated October 20, 2021

 - Monitor for symptoms of COVID-19.
 If your camper has any symptoms of COVID-19, feels sick in any way, or has a confirmed COVID-19 diagnosis within the past 10 days, please keep them home.
 Schoolhouse will credit you for that time.
 Campers exhibiting symptoms of COVID-19, with a confirmed COVID-19 diagnosis within the past 10 days, or who have been in close contact with someone with COVID-19 will not be allowed at Schoolhouse.

 - As children under the age of 12 are not yet able to be vaccinated, please carefully review CDC guidance on travel and follow all testing and self-quarantine guidance prior to returning to camp.
-Remember — we have to work as a team to keep each other safe and healthy.
-Your fellow campers (and their families) and our staff (and their families) are deeply appreciative of your consideration.
+If an unvaccinated individual has traveled outside of North Carolina in the 7 days prior to the start of camp, they will not be allowed to attend, even with a negative COVID test.
+Please keep this in mind when registering for camps, especially around the holidays.

 Complete the Daily Health Screening for COVID-19 upon arrival at camp.